 So the China Development Bank pledged to increase the support of coal, upgrade existing coal mines, and increase the capacity of their coal fired power plants.
 And that situation is kind of borne out in our Net Zero Tracker report that lists the major coal companies throughout the world, and shows which have expansion plans.
 And the Chinese State controls six of the top 10 largest companies by proposed coal expansion and megawatt hours.
-That includes China Energy, China Datang Corp, China Huanen g, and China Huadian.
+That includes China Energy, China Datang Corp, China Huaneng, and China Huadian.
 The other four on that list are either in India or Indonesia.
-So of those 10 of the largest companies by proposed coal expansion and megawatt hours and megawatt hours.
+So of those 10 of the largest companies by proposed coal expansion and megawatt hours, nine of them are state controlled.
 These expansion plans account for 139 gigawatts in new coal production.